Your trusted source for computer chess information!

 General Notes

-– Search is basic alpha/beta, with reasonable extensions and reductions.
+– Search is basic alpha/beta, with typical extensions and reductions.

 – The ProDeo opening book is used by kind permission of Ed Schröder.